 Fabrication and Installation: Yeadon Fabric Domes, Inc. and MetaSpace Technology Co., Ltd

 In 2006, the first dome was constructed by The Sun Park Tennis Center was constructed within Beijing Sun Park using a pressurized air structure made from a Shelter-Rite architectural fabric with Tedlar polyvinyl fluoride film (PVF).
-This design concept relies on low air pressure to inflate and secure a large permanent structure, providing wind and snow load carrying capability as a result of the tension provided by the pneumatic pressure, these structures are able to carry wind and snow loads.
-The 4,000-square-meter tennis center houses six tennis courts in a fully environmentally controlled facility for year-round indoor use.
+This design concept relies on low air pressure to inflate and secure a large permanent structure.
+Because of the tension provided by the pneumatic pressure, these structures are able to carry wind and snow loads.
+The 4,000-square-meter tennis center houses six tennis courts and is fully environmentally controlled so that the courts can be used year-round.